radical-cybertools/radical.pilot/docs/source/user_guide/07_shared_unit_data.rst

 staging can incur a significant runtime overhead -- but that can be significantly reduced by avoiding redundant staging operations.

-For this purpose, each RP `pilot` manages a spaces of shared data, and any data put into that space by the application can later be symlinked into the unit's workdir, for consumption:
+For this purpose, each RP `pilot` manages a space of shared data, and any data put into that space by the application can later be symlinked into the unit's workdir, for consumption: